It’s reported that between 40% and 50% of us get a decrease in energy and lower mood in the winter, often referred to as the ‘Winter Blues’.

 Research has shown that light affects our mood in the short term.
-The blue light of the morning sun is uplifting, improving our mood and alertness.
-The reduction of light in the winter correspondingly leads to us naturally feeling lower in the winter mornings.
+The blue light of the morning sun is uplifting, improving mood and alertness.
+The reduction of light in the winter correspondingly leads to us naturally feeling lower in the winter mornings and beyond.

 Beating the winter blues

 Here’s ten tips to combat the winter blues.

 Get outside whenever the sun is out during these darker days.
 As well as boosting our mood, sunlight improves sleep and promotes both Vitamin D and serotonin production.
 Getting outside in the morning is best, or in your lunch hour if not.

 2) Exercise as much as possible.

 Exercise lifts our mood by producing endorphins, our feel-good hormones.
 Aerobic exercise, in particular, also boosts the production and release of Serotonin a key neurotransmitter in the brain.
 Running and cycling are great.
 If you prefer to walk, a 2005 study from Harvard University showed that walking fast for about 35 minutes a day five times a week or 60 minutes a day three times a week improved symptoms of mild to moderate depression.

 3) Eat foods which boost your serotonin levels.

 Whilst Serotonin itself isn’t found in foods Tryptophan is.
 Tryptophan is essential amino acid i.e. we need to eat which contain it as we can’t produce it ourselves.
 Amongst other roles in the body Tryptophan is a precursor, or building block, of Serotonin.
 Foods such as poultry, avocados, bananas, cottage cheese, walnuts, soy protein, tomatoes and sunflower seeds all contain Tryptophan.
 It’s important to optimise Tryptophan absorption by eating these, protein based, foods in combination with carbohydrates such as bread, pasta and potatoes.